Level crossings in the United Kingdom: AFBCL – automatic full barrier crossing locally monitored

 This is a recent type of crossing, the first being at Ardrossan Princes Street crossing in early 2018 and two more installed at Dingwall Middle and No.1 crossings in November 2018.
 These crossings are the enhanced version of the ABCL, with full barriers.
 This is intended for locally monitored crossings with a high level of misuse by pedestrians, or a risk of misuse.
 Obstacle detection equipment (LIDAR only) is provided since automatic full barrier crossings without them can trap a vehicle if not proven it's clear before lowering.
 The exit (offside) barriers will not descend unless the crossing is proved clear of vehicles and pedestrians by obstacle detection equipment.
-Unlike the standard full barrier type crossings, the alarms remain on when the barriers have completed their descend, just like any automatic half-barrier crossing, and will stay on until the red lights stop flashing.
+Unlike the standard full barrier type crossings, the alarms remain on when the barriers have completed their descent, just like any automatic half-barrier crossing, and will stay on until the red lights stop flashing.